yuhonghong66/kkulma.github.io/_posts/2017-03-28-harari-sentiment-analysis.md

 #### TECHNICAL RANT

 This post took WAAAY longer that it should, mainly because first I tried using `RSentiment` package for the sentence-level analysis.
 Unfortunately, this package proved to be very buggy: returns named vectors when evaluating single sentences with `score_sentence()`, does not correctly evaluate sentences with special characters and, let me say it, it is **excruciatingly slow**.
-I guess it is the lesson to i) choose your tools wisely and ii)
+I guess it is the lesson to choose your tools wisely.